alanepontesw/big-data-design-systems/README.md

         * A canonical name can be used to resolve one domain name to another.
 For example, www.m.google.com and www.mobile.google.com and both point to the same domain IP address.
       * Alias Record
         * They are used to map resource record set in your hosted zone to Elastic Load Balancers, Cloud Front distributions,or S3 buckets that are configured as websites.
+          * For Alias Records, TTL value of the resource that is pointed to by Alias Records are used.
+Route 53 does not allow you to set or override the Alias Record TTLs
         * Alias records work like a CNAME record in that you can map one DNS name (www.site.com) to another target DNS name (elb123.elb.amazonaws.com)
       * CNAME vs Alias
         * A CNAME can't be used for **naked domain**(basically it's a entire domain withou www) names (zone apex record).
 You can't have a CNAME for http://google.com, it must be either an A Record or an Alias.